Gitmazter/nodeApi/readme.md

 If nothing has broken since I submitted the project you should be able to:

-Create an account or Load your own wallet from private key
+Create an account or Load your own wallet from private key Search the block explorer
 Airdrop honk tokens
 Send and receive honk tokens
 Mint an NFT
 Burn Tokens
 Burn NFT

+Chain persists between server restarts and validates itself when loading